Nyborg Castle, DENMARK

 – A 100-metre ‘Ancient Monuments’ protection zone places a moratorium on new constructions to preserve the visual coherence and the integrity of the castle and its surroundings.

-Despite its exceptional historical and cultural value and triple legal protection, the Nyborg Castle is threatened by an invasive construction project, which aims to build a new information centre of more than 2,000m² in the listed archaeological courtyard of the castle and directly on the medieval base and underlying cultural remains of its North side, as well as a second smaller structure for administrative functions, among others, on its South side.
+Despite its exceptional historical and cultural value and triple legal protection, the Nyborg Castle is threatened by an invasive construction project, which aims to build a new information centre of more than 2,000m² in the listed archaeological courtyard of the castle and directly on the medieval base and underlying cultural remains of its North side, in addition to elevating the remains of the medieval East Tower with 9 meters and adding a secondary structure to accommodate support functions, such as staff changing and shower rooms.

-Back in 2020, Kultur & Arv and other major Danish NGOs obtained assurances that the “Board of Complaints” had declared the above-mentioned new project as “illegal”, stating that it “violates the Danish laws” and that it would result in “irreparable damages to the protected castle”.
-Later, the Danish national heritage authority decided to override the “Board of Complaints” judgment of illegality, and obtained, on 19 December 2024, the favourable vote by the Danish Parliament of a new special law normally used to allow works on vital infrastructure, removing the existing legal protections and considerably reducing the possibility of legal recourse by stakeholders.
+Back in 2020, Kultur & Arv and other major Danish NGOs obtained assurances that the highest national “Board of Complaints” had declared the above-mentioned new project illegal.
+Agreeing with complaints that it “violates the Danish laws” and that it would result in “irreparable damages to the protected castle”, the “Board of Complaints” ruled that “communicative interests do not outweigh the extensive physical and visual interventions in the heritage site, including the archaeological layers”.
+However, the Danish Minister of Culture decided to override the “Board of Complaints” judgment, and obtained, on 19 December 2024, the favourable vote by the Danish Parliament of a new special law normally used to allow works on vital infrastructure, setting aside the existing legal protections and considerably reducing the possibility of using the legal complaints framework by stakeholders.

 “In our view, this constitutes a serious breach of the rule of law since it transgresses the decision by a relevant public body having judicial authority.
 Furthermore, this particular case does not justify the need for overriding the Danish law on heritage protection, and for giving such large powers to executive authorities.
 Europa Nostra does not object to the construction of an information centre provided that it is located in an alternative more suitable place,” emphasises the Europa Nostra Statement first issued in November (read here) and updated in December 2024 (read here).